ubergrape/grape-electron/README.md

 2. `GH_TOKEN=<token> yarn release:win`
 3. Go to Passbolt account and copy a password from "Sectigo USB security token" resource, if it's not available for you, ask for access from a responsible person.
 4. Paste every time, when "Token Logon" window will be prompted.

+After, you'll see `exe` file in the draft release.